gleich/fgh/README.md

 Running `fgh update` will iterate over your local repositories and checks if any of them need updates.
 If they do, `fgh` will ask you if you want to move the entire repository to that new path.

-For example: If I had this repository cloned and later decided to archive it, its path would change from `~/github/Matt-Gleich/public/Go/fgh/` to `~/github/Matt-Gleich/archived/Go/fgh/`.
+For example, If I had this repository cloned and later decided to archive it, its path would change from `~/github/Matt-Gleich/public/Go/fgh/` to `~/github/Matt-Gleich/archived/Go/fgh/`.

 ### 🧼 `fgh clean`